xinzhan/core-services.en/help/interface/admin-getting-started/faq.md

 ## How do I manage users and product profiles?

-* See the [Admin Console User Guide](https://helpx.adobe.com/enterprise/administering/user-guide.html) for help.
+* See the [Admin Console User Guide](https://helpx.adobe.com/enterprise/managing/user-guide.html) for help.

-* User entitlements and product management is performed in the [Adobe Admin Console](https://adminconsole.adobe.com/enterprise) (product link).
+* User entitlements and product management are performed in the [Adobe Admin Console](https://adminconsole.adobe.com/enterprise) (product link).

-* **Important:** Analytics administrators, see [Manage Analytics Users in the Admin Console](https://docs.adobe.com/content/help/en/analytics/admin/user-product-management/user-management/migrate-users/c-migration-tool.html) about migrating user IDs from Analytics Admin Tools to the Admin Console.
+* **Important:** Analytics administrators, see [Manage Analytics Users in the Admin Console](https://experienceleague.adobe.com/docs/analytics/admin/user-product-management/user-management/migrate-users/c-migration-tool.html?lang=en) about migrating user IDs from Analytics Admin Tools to the Admin Console.

 ## What do I do if someone cannot log in to the Experience Cloud?

 Admin Console administrators can grant access to users.
 Users are sent emails with sign-in instructions.

-You might need to [Contact Adobe Support](https://helpx.adobe.com/marketing-cloud/contact-support.html) to verify that your company has been fully provisioned.
+You might need to [Contact Adobe Support](https://helpx.adobe.com/contact/enterprise-support.ec.html) to verify that your company has been fully provisioned.

 ## Where can a user go to manage account linking?